I went with no expectations and had no idea what I was getting myself into.

 - Why am I doing this?

 - I have so much work to do, why am I am sitting here in pain?

 - This sucks, today is my last day and I am not coming back, I am done.

 My friend, who was also the organizer of this event, saw my misery and came over to speak to me.
 She said, ‘you look like you are ready to kill someone.’

-I smiled and said, ‘no one from our group, but yes, my body is in so much pain from all the sitting.’
+I smiled and said, ‘no one from this group, but yes, my body is in so much pain from all the sitting.’

 While she was trying to calm me down she asked me a question I never asked myself: